Azure-Samples/communication-services-javascript-quickstarts/chat-nlp-analysis/README.md

 |---|---|---|
 |sample|<table><tr><td>Typescript</tr></td></table>|<table><tr><td>azure</td><td>azure-communication-services</td></tr></table>|

-# Chat with Azure OpenAI - Quick Start Sample
+# Natural Language Processing of Chat Messsages - Quick Start Sample

 This sample application demonstrates how to integrate Azure Communication Services Chat SDK with Azure OpenAI Service to enable intelligent message analysis.
 The application listens for a user message, processes the text through the Azure OpenAI Service, and generates appropriate analysis.
 Or optionally, developers can replace the logic with their own AI model for message analysis.